 What is an Ice Maker Kit?

-An ice maker kit is a DIY ice maker application kit which includes all the automatic appliance parts needed to set up your ice maker yourself.
+An ice maker kit is a DIY ice maker application kit which includes all the parts needed to set up the ice maker yourself.

-You can gather everything you need by purchasing a kit or browsing through Home Depot parts for ice makers.
-The easiest way to go about this is to purchase a kit as it includes a ready-made assortment of parts and usually comes with instructions.
+You can gather everything you need by purchasing a kit or browsing through Home Depot stock for individual ice maker parts.
+The easiest way to go about this is to purchase a kit as it includes a ready-made assortment of parts and usually comes with (clear) instructions.

-If the kit doesn’t come with instructions or if you’ve chosen to purchase Home Depot parts to assemble your own ice maker machine kit, we’ve provided a step-by-step instruction on how to assemble it.
+If the kit doesn’t come with instructions or if you’ve chosen to purchase Home Depot parts to assemble your own ice machine, we’ve provided a step-by-step guide to how to do it.

 Steps on How to Install Your Ice Maker Kit